habity-design/bedsideclock-documentation/docs/Troubleshooting/Troubleshooting.md

 If your home Wi-Fi goes down and disconnects from your clock you can trigger a new network search by disconnecting it from USB power temporarily.
 Once your clock connects back to USB power it will try to look for any known Wi-Fi network and try to reconnect.

-## Unable to update firmware over Wi-Fi
-If you are unable to update from the web control page or the update fails, you can try the alternative [update webpage](https://habity-design.github.io/habity-updater/) from a computer.
-Simply connect your clock to your computer with a USB cable and click update.

 # Other issues